-- T-shirts and polo style shirts in grade-level color.
+- T-shirts and polo style shirts in solid grade-level color.
 T-shirts must have the Pershing logo and can be purchased from the school store.
-Polo style shirts must be plain grade-level color.
+Polo style shirts must be plain grade-level color, no patterns or large logos.

 - Grade-level colors:

 - o 6th Graders Grey

-- 7th Graders Red
+- o 7th Graders Red

-- o 8th Graders Black
+- 8th Graders Black

 - Students may not wear the Pershing PE shirt as an outer shirt.